shellph1sh/Redtooth/README.md

-# Bluey
+# Redtooth
-Bluetooth Manipulation Software for GNU/Linux based operating systems systems
+Bluetooth DOS and manipulation software.

 ## General Info
 I am not responsible for any damages or misuse of this software.